 Classic authenticity at Light + Building

 To equip hotels, offices and domestic dwellings with classic luminaires doesn’t necessarily require a fantastic nose for exclusive antique dealers or for markets in exotic countries.
 International trade venues, like Light + Building, offer both classic and contemporary lighting designs, each combined with ground-breaking lighting technology.
-From 8 to 13 March 2020, the leading world trade fair in its field, held in Frankfurt am Main, will be showcasing the entire international spectrum of luminaires and lighting designs.
+Between mid and end of September 2020, the leading world trade fair in its field, held in Frankfurt am Main, will be showcasing the entire international spectrum of luminaires and lighting designs.
 The sector rendezvous will focus on four main themes: ‘Functional Aesthetics‘ (Halls 1.2 / 2.0), ‘Classic Authenticity‘ (Hall 6.1), ‘Historical Ascendency‘ (Halls 6.0 / 6.2) and ‘Futuristic Focus‘ (Halls 1.1 / 1.2).

 As a complement to the four areas of the headline theme ‘Fascinating‘, the Light + Building Trend Forum will showcase the homes of the future.
 Innovations in lighting and luminaires will assume a key role here.
 The trends are divided into three scenarios: ‘Organic Sculptures‘, ‘Studied Masterpieces‘ and ‘Inventive Collages‘.
 They have been researched and curated by the renowned Stilbüro bora.herke.palmisano.